Just never mind, it's too hard.

 Lessons From A Six Year Old

 "Ugh, I'm too big for my clothes, I don't have anything to wear."
 It just came out.
 Being the mother of two little girls I am usually conscientious of saying any "fat", "ugly", self depreciating comments in front of them.
+I think I might have been digging through a pile of clean laundry in our living room talking to my husband in passing.
+I didn't really even notice my girls in the room.

 My six year old says, "Stop it momma, you're perfect."